Both Steamboat Springs and Aspen are popular resort towns located in Colorado’s Rocky Mountains.

 Best Activities In Steamboat Springs:

-You can experience real ‘champagne powder’ at Steamboat Springs – this refers to the incredibly dry snow that the area receives.
+You get experience real ‘champagne powder’ at Steamboat Springs – this refers to the incredibly dry snow that the area receives.
 Dry snow is the best for skiing.

 They even have night skiing so the fun doesn’t have to end when the day does.

-After a long day of skiing, stop off at one of the historic hot springs for a relaxing soak or a refreshing dip.
-The Old Town Hot Springs is located in the heart of downtown Steamboat whilst the Strawberry Park Hot Springs is at the edge of the Yampa Valley.
+The Old Town Hot Springs which is located in the heart of downtown Steamboat was my favorite but I also loved the Strawberry Park Hot Springs at the edge of the Yampa Valley.

-There are also lots of fun family-friendly activities available in Steamboat Springs.
-Why not take part in this super fun scavenger hunt whilst hiking along the Yampa River which is fun for both kids and adults.
+Steamboat Springs has many family-friendly activities like this super fun scavenger hunt whilst hiking along the Yampa River which is fun for both kids and adults.

-For scenic views, take a ride on the gondola and enjoy the picturesque views of Mount Werner and the Yampa Valley from above.
+I loved taking a ride on the gondola to enjoy the picturesque views of Mount Werner and the Yampa Valley from above.
 You can also enjoy a delicious lunch when you get to the top.

 Another popular activity is to float along the Yampa River especially if you’re visiting during the summer.
 You can rent a tube and ride along the river, enjoying the scenery as you go.